ShiftHackZ/Stable-Diffusion-Android/README.md

 - Choose the backend that fits the moment: your own AUTOMATIC1111 or SwarmUI server, AI Horde, Hugging Face, OpenAI, Stability AI, Fal.ai, or local diffusion where the platform supports it.
 - Generate with familiar Stable Diffusion controls: prompts, negative prompts where supported, seed, steps, CFG scale, image size, model selectors, LoRA, embeddings, and more.
 - Use one shared mobile experience across Android and iOS for remote generation workflows.
-- Work locally when privacy or connectivity matters with Android ONNX / MediaPipe builds or iOS Silicon Diffusion Core ML.
+- Work locally when privacy or connectivity matters with Android ONNX, MediaPipe, stable-diffusion.cpp SDXL, or iOS Silicon Diffusion Core ML.
 - Keep your creations in a local gallery with image details, zoom, sharing, native platform save flows, and zip export.
 - Stay in control: the project is open source and the app does not include ads or telemetry.